arwes/arwes/guidelines/animation-and-sounds.md

 # Animation and Sounds Guidelines

 A system is a tree of nodes with only one parent.
-There is only a root node in a system.

 Any node in a system can use animations for many purposes, as individual nodes or sub-systems of nodes.